top of page

 Constantine III's Rise (Restitutor Rei Publicae - Restorer of the State)

-"Some years before, Arcadius being in his sixth consulate, and Probus was his colleague, [AD 406] the Vandals, uniting with the Alans and the Suebi, crossed in these places, and plundered the countries beyond the Alps [Gaul].
+"Some years before, Arcadius being in his sixth consulate, and Probus was his colleague, [406] the Vandals, uniting with the Alans and the Suebi, crossed in these places, and plundered the countries beyond the Alps [Gaul].
 Having there occasioned great slaughter they likewise became so formidable even to the armies in Britain, that they were compelled, through fear of their proceeding as far as that country, to choose several usurpers, [that is] Marcus, Gratian, and after them Constantine."
 Zosimus 6.3.1

-Constantine gathered most of the British field army and, like Maximus 24 years earlier, advanced into Gaul.
-He won some minor victories over the barbarian confederation that helped consolidate his support in Gaul.
-The barbarians were driven back to the Belgicas provinces (roughly modern northeastern France) but still remained within the Empire's borders and lived to fight another day (Goldsworthy 296, Zosimus 6.3.2).
-The Spanish provinces also soon joined Constantine's cause.
-After these initial gains, Constantine was able to restore some of the abandoned defenses along the Rhine.
-However, he soon had to deal with more pressing matters in the south (Zosimus 6.3.2).
+Constantine gathered the British legions and crossed the English Channel like Maximus 24 years earlier.
+He won some minor victories over the Vandal confederation, which helped consolidate his support.
+The barbarians were driven back to Belgica (roughly modern northeastern France) but remained within the Empire's borders and lived to fight another day (Goldsworthy 296, Zosimus 6.3.2).

 Honorius, Stilicho, and Alaric - The Roman Game of Thrones

-For Honorius, Alaric's position in Noricum made him an immediate threat to Italy.
-Alaric was demanding 4000 Ib of gold to not invade.
-Stilicho wanted to placate Alaric with the gold so he could hire his army to attack Constantine (Goldsworthy 296).
-Stilicho argued that the greater good could be served by paying the ransom.
-Thus, one of Rome's enemies could be paid to eliminate another.
+For the moment, Honorius had to focus elsewhere.
+Alaric's position in Noricum made him an immediate threat to Italy.
+Alaric was demanding 4000 Ib of gold not to invade.
+Stilicho wanted to placate Alaric with the gold so he could then hire his army to attack Constantine (Goldsworthy 296).
+Stilicho argued that the greater good was better served by paying the ransom.
+Thus, one of Rome's enemies would be paid to eliminate another.
 It would have been quite a stratagem if it had worked.
-In the end, Stilicho got his way, but it was a costly victory.
-Capitulating to Alaric's demands was deeply unpopular, with one Roman senator named Lampadius declaring, "Non est ista pax, sed pactio servitutis ("This is not peace, but a pact of servitude") (Goldsworthy 298).

 Run to ground by one of Honorius's officers, Heraclianus, Stilicho took sanctuary in a church, coming out only on the solemn promise that his life would be spared.
-When he came out, Heraclianus, apparently also another man not apt to keep his word, had him beheaded.
-Stilicho's son and closest supporters soon after shared the same fate (Goldsworthy 298).
-Such was the end of the great Stilicho.
+When he came out, Heraclianus, another man not apt to keep his word, had him beheaded.
+Stilicho's son and closest supporters soon shared the same fate (Goldsworthy 298).

 Stilicho

 Without Stilicho as a check, Alaric descended upon Italy and besieged Rome twice.
-Honorius refused to agree to Alaric's demands, even though Italy was utterly at the mercy of the wily Goth.
-Alaric wanted the best of both worlds: official recognition and titles from Honorius while maintaining his independence by commanding an army personally loyal to him.
-Finally fed up with Honorius's refusal to give him what he wanted, Alaric sacked the Eternal City in AD 410.
-Rome, glorious Rome, the center of the civilized world for over six hundred years and untouched by foreign enemies for over eight hundred years, suffered the humiliation of a sacking.
+Honorius refused Alaric's demands, despite the fact that Italy was utterly at the mercy of the wily Goth.
+Alaric wanted the best of both worlds: official recognition and titles from Honorius while maintaining his independence by commanding an army loyal to him.

 A later legend circulated that when the messenger brought Honorius news of Rome's fall, he was at first terrified that something awful had happened to his favorite chicken, oddly also named Rome.
 Discovering that the messenger was referring to Rome, the city, Honorius sighed in relief (Kulikowski 149).